luidale/starpa/README.rst

 Alignments with too many mismatches and reads with too many genomic alignments are discarded.
 All other reads get NH tag (if not present) describing the number of reported alignments.
 Sequence and quality fields of secondary alignments are filled with sequence and quality data.
 In the end the PE reads are converted to pseudo SE reads to ease subsequent analysis steps.

+In bacteria poly(A) tailing is relatively common and it thought to function in regulation of RNA stability (decreasing).
+Nevertheless RNA-seq data can contain many reads with poly(A) tail which are could be discarded while having too many mismatches.
+Poly(A) (here termed as oligo(A)) reads can be allowed in parameter file, resulting that A mismatches at 3' end are not counted as mismatches.
+Oligo(A) reads are stored separately allowing to investigate them alone.

 - *identify*